gpufit/Gpufit/docs/examples.rst

 		initial_parameters[i * n_model_parameters + 1] = true_parameters[0] * (0.8f + 0.4f * uniform_dist(rng));
 	}

-The data is generated as the value of a linear function and some additive normally distributed noise term.
+The data is then generated as the value of a linear function plus additive, normally distributed, random noise.

 .. code-block:: cpp